vsrinivas/fuchsia/docs/kernel_objects.md

 ## Kernel Object and LK
 Some kernel objects wrap one or more LK-level constructs.
 For example the Thread object wraps one `thread_t`.
-However the Message Pipe does not wrap any LK-level objects.
+However the Channel does not wrap any LK-level objects.

 ## Kernel object lifetime